 An olecranon bursa exists here to reduce friction during movement as well.
 This joint allows only extension and flexion.
-Elbow movement is principally the result of the biceps brachii, coracobrachialis, and triceps muscles .
-It should be noted that in anatomical position, the humerus and antebrachial bones do not perfectly align, and instead form what is known as a carrying angle.
-In males, this angle varies from 5 to 10 degrees, and in females may reach up to 18 degrees .
-This angle allows clearing of the hips, and an excessive lateral deviation is referred to as cubitus valgus and excessive medial deviation is referred to as cubitus varus
+Elbow movement is principally the result of the biceps brachii, coracobrachialis, and triceps muscles.
+One should note that in anatomical position, the humerus and antebrachial bones do not perfectly align, and instead form what is known as a carrying angle.
+In males, this angle varies from 5 to 10 degrees, and in females may reach up to 18 degrees.
+This angle allows clearing of the hips, and an excessive lateral deviation is referred to as cubitus valgus, with excessive medial deviation referred to as cubitus varus.

 The primary blood supply of the proximal humerus comes from anastomoses between the anterior and posterior circumflex humeral arteries.
 These are branches of the distal third of the axillary artery.
 Recent studies suggest the posterior humeral circumflex artery to be the primary source of blood supply to the humeral head.
 The terminal division of the anterior humeral circumflex artery is the arcuate artery, which supplies the majority of the greater tuberosity.

-The axillary artery continues on to become the brachial artery which, along with one of its branches the profunda brachii artery, will give off peri-osteal arteries to provide the blood supply for the rest humerus and its attached muscles.
-The inner portions of the humerus are vascularized by nutrient arteries that also branch off from the brachial artery, in the vicinity of the middle of the humerus.
+The axillary artery continues to become the brachial artery, which, along with one of its branches, the profunda brachii artery, will give off peri-osteal arteries to provide the blood supply for the rest humerus and its attached muscles.
+The inner portions of the humerus are vascularized by nutrient arteries that also branch off from the brachial artery in the vicinity of the middle of the humerus.

 The humerus serves as the origin and insertion site of many upper limb muscles that divide into the following distinctions: scapulohumeral muscles, anterior compartment muscles, posterior compartment muscles.

-Elderly patients who fall on their shoulder or land on their outstretched arm can sustain proximal humeral fractures.
+Elderly patients who fall on their shoulders or land on their outstretched arm can sustain proximal humeral fractures.
 This injury presents with shoulder pain and immobility of the extremity.
 Multiple fragmentations of these proximal fractures can also lead to post-traumatic osteonecrosis, which can cause long-term morbidity.
 The majority of proximal humerus fractures receive non-operative treatment.
 However, elderly patients with severe displacement can benefit from operative intervention, as these patients have limited bone remodeling and growth.
 Internal fixation via smooth wires, threaded wires, cannulated screws and intramedullary nailing are interventional choices..
-Reverse shoulder arthroplasty can also be utilized for proximal humerus fracture in the elderly, glenohumeral dislocations, rotator cuff tears or joint disease.
+A reverse shoulder arthroplasty is also an option for proximal humerus fracture in the elderly, glenohumeral dislocations, rotator cuff tears, or joint disease.
 Shoulder arthroplasty can also be indicated for shoulder osteoarthritis, inflammatory arthritis.
 Anterior dislocation of the glenohumeral joint is common among young and active patients.
-The greater tuberosity of the humerus is susceptible to displacement fractures which can affect the rotator cuff muscles and also cause subacromial impingement.
+The greater tuberosity of the humerus is susceptible to displacement fractures, which can affect the rotator cuff muscles and also cause subacromial impingement.
 Surgical intervention is usually required with displacements greater than 3 mm.

-Children ages 3 and younger, can sustain transphyseal fractures of the distal humerus after a fall or trauma.
+Children ages three and younger can sustain transphyseal fractures of the distal humerus after a fall or trauma.
 On radiologic imaging, the humerus and forearm bone will not align according to the standard carrying angle and will have a noticeable cubitus varus.
 Surgical intervention should take place with closed reduction and percutaneous pinning techniques.
 Common sequelae include osteonecrosis of the condyles and growth arrest.
-Surgical intervention usually includes lateral closing wedge osteotomy, dome osteotomy or multi-planar osteotomy.
+Surgical intervention usually includes lateral closing wedge osteotomy, dome osteotomy, or multi-planar osteotomy.

 Intercondylar fractures at the distal humerus are often treated surgically as well with olecranon osteotomy.
 Post-traumatic supracondylar humeral fractures can lead to avascular necrosis as there is an interruption of the trochlear blood supply.
 Patients may present asymptomatically at the time of the injury but can develop pain or loss of motion due to necrosis within six months.

-Radial nerve palsy is one of the most common peripheral nerve injuries following humeral fracture..
+Radial nerve palsy is among the most common peripheral nerve injuries following a humeral fracture.
 Typically, treatment includes observation, unless nerve recovery (as demonstrated on EMG/NCS studies) does not occur within 3 to 6 months.
 Advocates for early exploration of the radial nerve cite delayed repair and significant internal loss of patient function as deterrents for late exploration.
 Trauma or fracture at the radial groove (mid-shaft) may cause radial nerve injury.

 Metastatic bone disease causes destructive bone lesions and significant localized pain, most often in the humerus.
-Lesions can increase the risk of fracture within the humerus..
+Lesions can increase the risk of a fracture within the humerus.
 In patients with lesions less than 50% of the cortex, treatment is done via external beam irradiation.
-However, with destructive lesions involving more than half the cortex treatment consist or intramedullary nailing with postoperative external beam irradiation.
+However, with destructive lesions involving more than half the cortex, treatment consists of intramedullary nailing with postoperative external beam irradiation.
 Bone resection/reconstruction may be indicated in the instance where the disease persists.

-Hematologic, infectious, genetic and neurologic disorders may cause humerus varus..
-In this condition, the medial portion of the proximal humerus will fail to develop properly and the lateral portion will develop more rapidly.
-This creates a varus rotation of the humerus causing decreased arm abduction and limited flexion at the shoulder joint.
-However, functional impairment is not commonly seen.
+Hematologic, infectious, genetic, and neurologic disorders may cause humerus varus.
+In this condition, the medial portion of the proximal humerus will fail to develop correctly, and the lateral portion will develop more rapidly.
+This condition creates a varus rotation of the humerus causing decreased arm abduction and limited flexion at the shoulder joint.
+However, functional impairment is not common.
 Surgical intervention involves a valgus osteotomy of the humerus using a plate screw fixation.

 Charcot arthropathy is a rare disorder characterized by debilitating joint destruction.
 The disease can lead to bone and soft tissue loss around the humerus and can alter muscular control.
 Treatment involves shoulder arthroplasty.